Hispanos of New Mexico: United States governance

 After the Mexican–American War, Anglo Americans began migrating in large numbers to all of the newly acquired territory.
 Anglos began taking lands from both Native Americans and Hispanos by different means, most notably by squatting.
 Squatters often sold these lands to land speculators for huge profits, especially after the passing of the 1862 Homestead Act.
 Hispanos demanded that their lands be returned but governments did not respond favorably.
 For example, the Surveyor of General Claims Office in New Mexico would at times take up to fifty years to process a claim, meanwhile, the lands were being grabbed up by the newcomers.
 One tactic used to defraud Hispanos from their lands was to demand that they present documentation proving ownership written in English.
-Because the territory had previously been part of Mexico, only Spanish language ownership documentation existed.
-While the Santa Fe, Atchison, and Topeka railroad was built in the 1890s, speculators known as the Santa Fe Ring, orchestrated schemes to remove natives from their lands.
+Because the territory had previously been part of Mexico, only Spanish-language ownership documentation existed.
+While the Atchison, Topeka & Santa Fe Railway was built in the 1890s, speculators known as the Santa Fe Ring orchestrated schemes to remove Native and Hispano residents from their lands.
 In response, Hispanos gathered to reclaim lands taken by Anglos.
 Hoping to scare off the new immigrants, they eventually used intimidation and raids to accomplish their goals.
 They sought to develop a class-based consciousness among local people through the everyday tactics of resistance to the economic and social order confronting common property land grant communities.
 They called themselves Las Gorras Blancas a term owing its origin to the white head coverings many wore.

 The New Mexico Territory played a role in the Trans-Mississippi Theater of the American Civil War.
 Both Confederate and Union governments claimed ownership and territorial rights over it.
-In 1861 the Confederacy claimed the southern tract as its own Arizona Territory and waged the ambitious New Mexico Campaign in an attempt to control the American Southwest and to open up access to Union California.
+In 1861 the Confederacy claimed the southern tract as its own Arizona Territory and waged the ambitious New Mexico campaign in an attempt to control the American Southwest and to open up access to Union California.
 Confederate power in the New Mexico Territory was effectively broken in 1862 after the Battle of Glorieta Pass.
 The New Mexico Volunteer Infantry, with 157 Hispanic officers, was the Union unit with the most officers of that ethnic background.
 Along with Colonel Miguel E. Pino and Lieutenant Colonel Jose Maria Valdez, who belonged to the 2nd New Mexico Volunteer Infantry, the New Mexico Volunteer Infantry also included Colonel Diego Archuleta (eventually promoted to Brigadier General), the commanding officer of the First New Mexico Volunteer Infantry, Colonel Jose G. Gallegos commander of the Third New Mexico Volunteer Infantry, and Lieutenant Colonel Francisco Perea, who commanded Perea's Militia Battalion.

 After the Civil War, Congress passed the Peonage Act of 1867, aiming to abolish the historical system of peonage that had existed among the Hispano population.